annafatkina/tcp-square-mean/README.md

 # tcp-square-mean

 TCP server which calculates an avg of squares of recieved numbers.
+For every new client connection server creates a new `Session`, they are processed in multiple threads if it's possible on current machiene.
 Both server and client print logs to cmd and to their log files.
-Server also dumps numbers already received from clients to a dump file periodically.
+Server also dumps numbers already received from clients to a dump file periodically in a separate thread.
+Server logger runs in a separate thread as well.

+There are different log levels:

+* Err - print error level logs only,
+* Warnong - print errors and warnings,
+* Info - print errors, warnings and info logs,
+* All - print all the logs, including debug level logs.

+The default level set in the server is `INFO`.

 ## How to run